 Actions/services are in place to address the needs of immigrant students and families.
-Title III funds will provide additional support for the Newcomer Transition Program (NTP).
+Title III funds will support the Newcomer Transition Program (NTP).
 The program provides services exclusively for immigrant students, providing additional or extended programs during and after school.
 These programs and services are beyond the scope otherwise available in the district.
 The school program is open to immigrant students throughout the district.
 Students are provided a Chromebook installed with Imagine Learning English software and other educational online blended learning resources.
-Students are provided extended classroom learning opportunities, including homework support, the use of technology devices, education software, and word processing and computing skills.
-Students will also receive social-emotional support through Positive Behavior Intervention Support (PBIS) Framework.
-The NTP program provides opportunities for English language acquisition and academic support for at least an hour daily for more than half the school year.
-These programs and services will also include additional training for students and staff and additional parent education workshops and resources to engage parents of immigrant students.
+Students are provided extended classroom learning opportunities, including homework support, technology devices, education software, and word processing and computing skills.
+Students will also receive social-emotional support through the Positive Behavior Intervention Support (PBIS) Framework.
+The NTP program provides opportunities for English language acquisition and academic support for at least an hour daily for over half the school year.
+These programs and services will also include additional training for students and staff and parent education workshops and resources to engage parents of immigrant students.
 Additionally, students who need access to internet-accessible devices will qualify to receive a loaner from the district for use at home.